 The most prominent entities in the system (Organizations/Associations, Clubs, Competitions, Facilities) have not only a formal (and usually longer) name, but also a short name that is used for convenience in reporting and on public websites and apps.
 For example, the formal name of the club in COMET is “HNK Hajduk Split š.d.d.”), while its short name is “Hajduk”.
 The full name is used in official processes such as player registration, while the short name is used in most reports and public sources, e.g. in league standings.

 13.2.
 International Names

-In Associations where the local alphabet is not Latin, on top of default/local names, we also operate international names of Organizations/Associations, Clubs, Competitions, Facilities, Persons.
-The international names are used primarily for international competitions, international transfers, and in general for presenting relevant data to international audiences (e.g. matches, standings and statistics in English version of the Association’s website).
+In Associations where the local alphabet is not Latin, on top of default/local names, we also operate international names of Organizations/Associations, Clubs, Competitions, Facilities, and Persons.
+The international names are used primarily for international competitions, international transfers, and in general for presenting relevant data to international audiences (e.g. matches, standings, and statistics in the English version of the Association’s website).

 13.3.
 Person Names